MashiMaroLjc/ML-and-DM-in-action/README.md

 - [x] Get the data from web site of movie and analyze it
 - [x] Build a personal  system to recommend movie,based on last point.
 - [ ] My web spider**s**
+- [ ] A basic ML algorithm package

 To Be Continue……